 P.O.
 Box 19047 Arlington, TX 76019

-Curriculum: In general, medical school admissions committees do not state a preference regarding undergraduate curriculum, leaving the student free to choose a degree program suited to special abilities and interests.
+Curriculum: In general, medical school admissions committees do not state a preference regarding undergraduate major, leaving the student free to choose a degree program suited to special abilities and interests.
 Students may select any major, after conferring with an advisor, as long as the minimum requirements stated by the medical schools are met.
 The minimum credit hour requirements for admission to medical schools in Texas are indicated below:

 - Biology - minimum 14 semester hours (minimum 12 hours lecture, 2 hours lab); Includes all Biological Science courses applied toward Baccalaureate degree in traditional science fields, such as General Biology (BIOL 1441, 1442), Microbiology (BIOL 3444), Genetics (BIOL 3315), Cell Physiology (BIOL 4301), Ecology, Immunology (BIOL 3312), Molecular Biology (BIOL 4331), Parasitology, Anatomy (BIOL 3446), and Physiology (BIOL 3442)